Here’s a short list of professionals I recommend. Please let me know if you use one of these referrals – I’d love to hear how it goes for you!

 Places to get biomechanically-correct footwear online:

 Aqua Socks: This is a category, not a brand!
 Very thin, light synthetic slippers with rubber soles so thin and flexible that I can feel the carpet at work, especially after I pull out the unnecessary insole.
-I LOVE these and they are my go-to at work now.
+They *can* be a little sweaty.
 Search Google or Amazon – they usually run $10-15!

 Baer Shoes high-end European boots & shoes

 Soft Star Shoes Minimal, basically leather socks.
 Rubber soles available.
-Based in Corvallis
+I love their Ballerine and RunAmoc styles.
+Based in Philomath, OR!

 Tadeevo casual laceups